guswhitten/Waterford-Apartments-Residents-PSA/README.md

-# This one recycling tip could save you and your neighbors a huge headache
+# This 1 Recycling Tip Could Save You and Your Neighbors a Huge Headache

 The Problem:
 <br>